Перейти до вмісту

 Toolkit Track | Complexity: [COMPLEX] | Time: 50-55 minutes

 Welcome to the most secure corner of the Kubernetes ecosystem.
-While most distributions prioritize developer speed or resource efficiency, RKE2 (Rancher Kubernetes Engine 2) was built with a different goal in mind: uncompromising security compliance.
+While most distributions prioritize developer speed or resource efficiency, RKE2 (Rancher Kubernetes Engine 2) was built with an entirely different foundational goal in mind: uncompromising security compliance from the moment of installation.

-Known in its early days as “RKE Government,” RKE2 was specifically engineered to satisfy the stringent requirements of the U.S. Federal Government and the most regulated industries on Earth—defense, banking, healthcare, and critical infrastructure.
-It takes the operational simplicity of k3s (single-binary, automated lifecycle) and swaps out the lightweight components for enterprise-grade, FIPS-compliant, deeply hardened alternatives.
+Known in its early development lifecycle as “RKE Government,” RKE2 was specifically engineered to satisfy the incredibly stringent regulatory requirements of the U.S. Federal Government, the Department of Defense, and the most heavily regulated industries on Earth—including banking, healthcare, and critical physical infrastructure.
+It takes the operational simplicity of k3s (a single-binary deployment model with automated lifecycle management) and systematically swaps out the lightweight edge components for enterprise-grade, FIPS-compliant, deeply hardened alternatives.

-In this module, you will master the “armored vehicle” of Kubernetes.
-You will learn how to deploy FIPS-compliant clusters, enforce CIS benchmarks by default, navigate complex air-gapped environments, and troubleshoot the unique challenges of a distribution that is “secure by constraint.”
+In this comprehensive module, you will master the “armored vehicle” of the Kubernetes distribution landscape.
+You will learn how to deploy mathematically proven FIPS-compliant clusters, enforce Center for Internet Security (CIS) benchmarks by default, navigate complex fully air-gapped network environments, manage etcd disaster recovery to remote object storage, and troubleshoot the unique and often frustrating challenges of a system that is designed to be “secure by constraint.”

 After completing this module, you will be able to:

-• Design air-gapped Kubernetes architectures using RKE2’s self-contained artifact bundles and private registry overrides.
+• Design air-gapped Kubernetes architectures utilizing RKE2’s self-contained artifact bundles and internal private registry overrides.

-• Compare the cryptographic boundaries of RKE2’s go-fips binary against standard upstream Kubernetes binaries.
+• Evaluate the distinct cryptographic boundaries of RKE2’s go-fips compiled binary in comparison to standard upstream Kubernetes releases.

 The $40 Million Compliance Trap

-It was 11:30 PM on a Tuesday, and the platform engineering team at “CyberShield Systems”—a major aerospace contractor—was finishing a “victory lap.”
-They had just completed a massive migration of their satellite telemetry platform from legacy VMs to a state-of-the-art Kubernetes cluster built on standard kubeadm.
-The deployment was automated with Terraform, the performance was 3x faster than the old system, and the CTO was already drafting a press release about their “modernization journey.”
+It was 11:30 PM on a Tuesday, and the platform engineering team at “CyberShield Systems”—a major Tier 1 aerospace contractor—was finishing what they thought was a victory lap.
+They had just finalized a massive, multi-month migration of their satellite telemetry processing platform from legacy virtual machines to a state-of-the-art Kubernetes cluster built on standard upstream kubeadm.
+The entire deployment was automated with Terraform, the system’s processing performance was measured at 3x faster than the legacy architecture, and the company’s CTO was already drafting a press release about their successful “modernization journey.”

-The following Monday, a team of federal auditors arrived for a routine security review.
-Within four hours, the atmosphere had shifted from triumph to terror.
+The following Monday, an external team of federal compliance auditors arrived on-site for a routine pre-contract security review.
+Within four hours, the atmosphere on the engineering floor had shifted from triumph to absolute terror.

-The lead auditor pointed to the API server binary.
-“Can you prove this was compiled using a FIPS 140-2 validated cryptographic module?”
-He then ran a scanner across the nodes.
+The lead auditor pointed to the API server binary running on the control plane.
+“Can you provide cryptographic proof that this was compiled using a FIPS 140-2 validated module?”
+The engineers looked at each other in confusion.
+The auditor then ran an automated scanner across the cluster nodes.
 “Your kubelet allows anonymous authentication.
-Your etcd is accessible from the host network without mutual TLS.
-Your containers are running as root because you haven’t enforced Pod Security Standards.
-You have 74 ‘FAIL’ results on the CIS Kubernetes Benchmark.”
+Your etcd datastore is accessible from the host network without strict mutual TLS validation.
+Your container workloads are running as the root user because you haven’t enforced Pod Security Standards.
+You have 74 separate ‘FAIL’ results on the baseline CIS Kubernetes Benchmark.”

-This is the problem RKE2 was built to solve.
+This is the exact problem RKE2 was built to solve.

-If you use RKE2, you don’t spend months “bolting on” security.
+When you utilize RKE2, you do not spend months “bolting on” security after the fact.
 RKE2 is secure by design.
-It comes out of the box with the FIPS-validated compiler, the CIS hardening profile, and the SELinux policies that take weeks to write manually.
-In this module, we will learn how to avoid the $40 million trap by using a distribution that treats security as a fundamental requirement, not a Day-2 task.
+It ships out of the box with the FIPS-validated compiler, the CIS hardening profiles, and the necessary SELinux policies that take security engineers weeks to write manually.
+In this module, you will learn how to avoid the $40 million compliance trap by deploying a distribution that treats baseline security as a fundamental prerequisite, rather than an optional Day-2 operational task.

-RKE2 is often called “k3s for the enterprise,” but that comparison can be misleading.
-While they share a single-binary installation philosophy, their internals represent two different philosophies.
+RKE2 is frequently referred to in casual engineering circles as “k3s for the enterprise,” but accepting that comparison at face value can be highly misleading.
+While both distributions share a similar single-binary installation philosophy and are maintained by the same parent organization, their internal architectures represent two completely divergent engineering philosophies.

 Analogy: The Dune Buggy vs. The Armored Personnel Carrier